 Finally, the goals and desires that have been programmed in us by evolution are ultimately counterproductive and make us unhappy.
 Evolution never had our happiness as its goal anyway.
-In fact, it forces us to do things which are clearly bad for our happiness, something I call ``evolutionary obsessions''.
+In fact, it forces us to do things which are clearly bad for our happiness, something I call \textit{evolutionary obsessions}.
 Evolution makes us worry about our survival and our evolutionary performance, creating a sense of self.
-In fact, evolution does \textit{not} want us to reduce suffering because the error-signalling system is necessary for learning and optimal behaviour.
-Evolution \textit{does} want us to learn to act in more and more efficient ways, but the goals towards which this intelligence is used are those set by evolution, not us.
+In fact, evolution does \textit{not} want us to reduce suffering because the error-signalling system is necessary for learning and optimal behavior.
+What evolution does want us to learn is to act in more and more efficient ways, but the goals towards which this intelligence is used are those set by evolution, not us.
 Even worse, both AI and humans are usually trying to satisfy their drives and desires endlessly, without any limits; at no point do they become satiated and think that they have achieved enough.

 However, there is hope.
-At the very end of the book, I sketch methods that can be used to decrease suffering, based on the theories outlined in this book.
-What is needed is a reprogramming of the brain.
+At the very end of the book, I sketch \textit{interventions}, or mental training methods, that can be used to decrease suffering, based on the theories outlined in this book.
+What is needed is a \textit{reprogramming of the brain}.
 The key method is to retrain the brain by inputting new data into the learning system.
-The new data will change the computations in such a way that error signals, and in particular frustration, are reduced.
-This is difficult and takes a lot of time, but various forms of philosophical contemplation and meditation attempt to do it.
-These methods are rather logical consequences of the theory, while at the same time, they have mostly been proposed earlier in Buddhist, and to some extent Stoic, philosophy.
-Thus this book can be seen as an attempt to construct a scientific, computational theory on the underpinnings of such philosophies.
+The new data will change the computations in such a way that error signals, and in particular frustration, are reduced: learning to reduce expectations and desires is crucial here.
+This is difficult and takes a lot of time, but various forms of philosophical contemplation and mindfulness meditation attempt to do it.
+These methods are rather logical consequences of the theory, while they have mainly been proposed earlier in Buddhist, and to some extent Stoic, philosophy.
+Thus this book can be seen as an attempt to construct a scientific, computational theory on the underpinnings of such philosophies and meditation.